 Leaves rustled from a nearby bush.
-A twig snapped, and the small sound echoed through the otherwise quiet woods.
+A few torn brown ones laid on the ground, crushed by rain and carried by wind.
+A twig snapped, and the small sound echoed through the otherwise stagnant woods.

 Carefully, she set her paw down to test the ground beneath her.
 It was the slightest bit wet, but firm enough to walk on easily.
 But the haze outside was a whole other story.

-Amethyst shuddered and chastised herself for putting these stupid fears in her mind, but she steeled her nerves and padded outside as silent as a moth.
+Amethyst shuddered and growled at herself for putting these stupid fears in her mind, but she steeled her nerves and padded outside as silent as a moth.
 Her wings made a rustling sound as she slid out from her den, and she flexed them into the wind so they weren’t stiff.
-She couldn’t see through the fog, but she bent her head and angled her ears toward where she had heard it.
-Nothing was making any sound, except for the occasional zephyr passing by.
+She couldn’t see through the fog, but she bent her head and angled her ears toward where she had heard the rustle.
+Nothing was making any sound, except for the occasional breeze passing through.
 Her white fur blended with the silver murk, making it difficult to see her paws.
-Attentively she took small steps, finally able to see the outline of the bush in front of her.
-She finally could take a breath.
-The bush was much too small to fit a person.
+Attentively she took small steps, finally able to see the outline of the dying bush in front of her.
+At last she could breathe.
+The bush was much too small to fit a human, even a young one.

 Summing up her courage, she called boldly to the hedge.
 “Who are you?”